glisak/Rhetos-wiki/Prerequisites.md

 Verify building Rhetos from source:
 1. Use git to clone the repository `https://github.com/Rhetos/Rhetos.git` to a new source folder.
-2. Start "Developer Command Prompt for VS 2017" (or "VS2015").
-In the command prompt do the following:
-    * Change working directory to the Rhetos source folder.
-    * Run command `Build.bat`.
+2. Open command prompt in the Rhetos source folder and run `Build.bat`.
 Verify that the last printed line is "Build.bat SUCCESSFULLY COMPLETED".